 There are several transportation options available to help you get around Allegheny County, and most of these businesses have implemented changes.
 Learn more at our Ride Safely page.

 While city and county businesses reopen, gatherings for a planned or spontaneous events of greater than 250 individuals are prohibited.
-This includes, but is not limited to, a concert, festival, fair, conference, sporting event, movie showing or theatre performance.
+This includes, but is not limited to, a concert, festival, fair, conference, sporting event, movie showing or theater performance.

 As you plan your return to Pittsburgh, we remind you that Pittsburgh has plenty of green space.
 The city’s five parks span 2,000 acres, and the county nine parks encompass more than 12,000 acres and feature more than 180 miles of multi-use trails.
 Whether it’s cycling, golfing, boating or kayaking – Pittsburgh has many outdoor activities which allow for social distancing.